nfrechette/nfrechette.github.io/_posts/2014-05-21-linear_allocator.md

 ### What we can’t use it for

-Due to the fact that we do not add per allocation overhead, we cannot properly support freeing memory while supporting variable alignment.
+Due to the fact that we do not add per allocation overhead, we cannot properly support freeing memory at the pointer level while supporting variable alignment.
 When support for freeing memory is needed, other allocators are better suited.

 This allocator is also generally a poor fit for very large memory buffers.
 Due to the fact that we need to pre-allocate it up front, we bear the full cost regardless of how much actual memory we allocate internally.